-Figure 18 shows the observed (from MeteoSwiss radars) and the simulated $Z{\rm H} - Z{\rm DR}$ and $Z{\rm H} - K{\rm dp}$ relations averaged over all radars and all events in the liquid and solid phases.
+- 5 larger than its horizontal dimension.
+In addition, the radar operator seems to produce slightly smaller values of $Z{\rm H}$ than observed, but this can be attributed to the fact that COSMO tends to simulate smaller precipitation intensities than the ones estimated from the radar reflectivities (bottom-right of Figure 17).
+Indeed, the discrepancies in $Z{\rm H}$ agree well with the discrepancies in precipitation intensities. - Figure 18 shows the observed (from MeteoSwiss radars) and the simulated Z_H Z{DR} and Z_H K{dp} relations averaged over all radars and all events in the liquid and solid phases.
 It appears that the radar operator is able to simulate realistic relations between polarimetric variables at least in the liquid phase.
-In terms of $Z{\rm DR}$, a value of $\mu^{\rm rain} = 2$ seems more appropriate than a value of 0.5, which tends to overestimate the differential reflectivity for a given horizontal reflectivity.
-For $K{\rm dp}$ the trend is reversed.
-A possible explanation is that $Z{\rm DR}$ is independent of the mass concentration and highly dependent on the length of the DSD tail, i.e. small differences in the numbers of large and oblate drops can cause large differences in differential reflectivity. $K{\rm dp}$ however, depends on both the mass concentration and the tail of the DSD, and is quite sensitive to the mode of the DSD.
-However, one must also keep in mind that the "observed" K{dp} values are in fact estimated from noisy Ψ{dp} measurements and as such are likely to 10 be underestimated (Grazioli et al., 2014).
-This dependency of simulated polarimetric variables on small changes in the DSD shape illustrates quite well the difficulty to parameterize the DSDs to match both the lower order moments used in weather prediction (number and mass concentration) and the higher order moments, to which the radar observables are related.
+In terms of Z{DR}, a value of μ^{rain} = 2 seems more appropriate than a value of 0.5, which tends to overestimate the differential reflectivity for a given horizontal reflectivity.
+For K{dp} the trend is reversed.
+A possible explanation is that Z{DR} is independent of the mass concentration and highly dependent on the length of the DSD tail, i.e. small differences in the numbers of - 15 large and oblate drops can cause large differences in differential reflectivity.
+K{dp} however, depends on both the mass concentration and the tail of the DSD, and is quite sensitive to the mode of the DSD.
+However, one must also keep in mind that the "observed" K{dp} values are in fact estimated from noisy Ψ{dp} measurements and as such are likely to be underestimated (Grazioli et al., 2014).
+This dependency of simulated polarimetric variables on small changes in the DSD shape illustrates quite well the difficulty to parameterize the DSDs to match both the lower order moments - 20 used in weather prediction (number and mass concentration) and the higher order moments, to which the radar observables are related.

-In the solid phase, the radar operator tends to underestimate Z{DR} and K{dp} , which is a trend also observed 15 by Augros et al. (2016).
-This is likely due to the combination of the imperfect parameterization of snow PSD in the model, the crude assumptions about the permittivity of snow and graupel (mixture model derived from the COSMO density parameterizations), and the estimation of the scattering properties (T-matrix is likely not correct for ice-phase hydrometeors).
+In the solid phase, the radar operator tends to underestimate Z{DR} and K{dp} , which is a trend also observed by Augros et al. (2016).
+This is likely due to the combination of the imperfect parameterization of snow PSD in the model, the crude assumptions about the permittivity of snow and graupel (mixture model derived from the COSMO density parameterizations), and the estimation of the scattering properties (T-matrix is likely not correct